jhonsef/jhonsef/README.md

 # Welcome to my profile!

-Hi!
-I'm Brazilian Developer.
-Nowadays, most of the time, I use **C/C++** (*with Qt*) to develop applications in my work.
-Of course, other challenges always arise, which is why Kotlin, Swift and React Native will soon be in the family as well.
-In my free time, I really enjoy watching series and anime, in addition to always being interested in a motorcycle ride.
-Currently I'm working at <a href="https://www.stone.co/br">**Stone Co.**</a> as a software developer on **System Team**.
+Hello!
+I'm a software developer from Brazil.
+I predominantly work with C/C++ and Qt to craft applications in my professional sphere.
+However, the ever-evolving nature of technology brings new challenges, and I'm gearing up to add Kotlin, Swift, and React Native to my skill set soon.
+Outside of work, I'm an avid fan of TV series and anime and have a keen interest in motorcycling adventures.
+Currently, I'm working at <a href="https://www.stone.co/br">**Stone Co.**</a> as a software developer on **System Team**.

 <a href="https://www.linkedin.com/in/jhonsef/"><img height="26" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"></a>